 The call for Spring 2016 fellows goes out in the middle of fall semester and an information session is provided.
 The spring cohort begins in early January.
 Fellows are invited to continue participation in the fellows program after their initial semesters.
 Current and previous cohorts of fellows are invited to meet once in the fall and again in the spring.
 Work from the group is shared with the university.
 Questions about the program and the application process can be directed to Dorothy Muller, Director of the Office for Faculty Excellence (firstname.lastname@example.org; 328-1426).

 The frame of reference for the Faculty Leadership Fellows Program – from Leadership Reconsidered: Engaging Higher Education in Social Change:

 “The capacity to lead is rooted in virtually any individual and in every community . . . each faculty member, administrator, and staff member is modeling some form of leadership . . . students will implicitly generate their notions and conceptions of leadership from interactions inside the classroom . . .
 A leader, in other words, can be anyone . . . an important ‘leadership development’ challenge for higher education is to empower students, by helping them develop those special talents and attitudes that will enable them to become effective social change agents.”
 See pages v, vi, 2, 3, 4, 5, 6, 7, 8, 9, 10, 19, 20, 21, 31.

-The BB&T Active Learning and Leadership Incentive Grant Program - The OFE has received funding for Spring 2015 to support Active Learning and Leadership Incentive Grants for 15 Thomas Harriot College of Arts and Sciences Faculty.
+The BB&T Active Learning and Leadership Incentive Grant Program (download Spring 2016 flyer).
+This program, which was initiated in Spring 2015, will continue in Spring 2016 with up to 18 incentive grants for faculty from any ECU College/School.
 The grants of $1,000 per faculty member are to support participation in a special project to study the relationship between active learning and the development of leadership capacity abilities as described in Leadership Reconsidered.

 Qualities of Transformative Leadership